Textile industry of Uzbekistan

 Light industry of Uzbekistan is one of the leading and dynamically developing industries.
 According to the State Statistics Committee, in 2017 the industry accounted for about 30% in the total industrial volume of the country, its share in GDP was about 4%, and in the production of non-food consumer goods – more than 44%.
 The annual growth in the industry’s output in recent years has amounted to about 18%, and exports – 10%.

 Uzbekistan is one of the world’s largest producers of natural textile fibers, cotton yarn and knitwear.
 In the republic there are more than 7,000 textile enterprises, the annual capacity of which is:

-At the same time, 156 textile companies were created with participation of foreign investors from such countries as South Korea, India, Singapore, Germany, Switzerland, Italy, Japan, the USA and others.
+At the same time, 300 textile companies were created with participation of foreign investors from such countries as China, South Korea, Russia, India, Singapore, Germany, Switzerland and others.